Selections from the “B-C-E Collection”

 Vespasian.
 Judaea Capta AR Denarius.
 70 CE.
 Judaea (female Jewish captive) seated in mourning beside trophy.
 (Video)

 Vespasian.
 Judaea Capta AE As.
 71 CE.
-Judaea (female Jewish captive) mourning.
+Judaea (female Jewish captive) mourning beside palm tree.
 (Blog w/ Video, incl. tags, provenance discussion).

 Ex Kenneth Bressett (1928-) Collection, acq.
 1957 ex Mark Salton-Schlessinger (1914-2005), with their tags/envelopes.
 (Possibly ex Hesperia List 1 [R. Hecht & V. Clain-Stefanelli, Spring 1951]?)